O. Guy Morley

 Dr. Dreiner is a dentist.
 Yet, he had to fight against many of his colleagues and professional organizations.
 He had also been threatened to lose his license.
 Jack felt sorry for him.
 He thought he was just lucky to know a dentist like Dr. Dreiner.
 Without his help, Jack would still be suffering from an unnecessary health problem.

 A few years later, he had a dull pain in his lower abdominal area.
-Not having a primary physician, he went to the emergency room of a local hospital.
+Not having a primary physician by that time, he went to the emergency room of a local hospital.
 It was appendicitis and he underwent appendectomy.
 The surgery was “successful.”
 Then, a few days after his discharge from the hospital, he felt ill again.
 It felt as if the appendicitis had been recurring.
 Of course, this was impossible; there was no appendix.
 X-rays didn’t show anything striking.
 So, he returned home.

 However, the pain got worse and worse and he had to return to the emergency room.
 The doctors there were unable to pinpoint the cause.
 It was decided emergency surgery is needed.
 Then, the doctors found gauze in his body.
 Due to some nasty infections, he had to stay at the hospital for three weeks.
 In recent years, hospitals have improved their physical appearances.
 They look more like hotels.
 However, Jack didn’t enjoy the stay.
 He was just a “number” there; nobody really cared about him as a fellow human being.
 Since he couldn’t do anything productive there, he spent his time surfing the Internet casually.
 He even learned that medical errors are one of the top reasons for premature deaths.
 He could have been in the statistics.